Iersu/lersu-netflix/README.md

 ## Overview

-The project is made with intent to learn reusable components that can be used sed in various parts of an application.It is the biggest project i made so far and the most fun i had making project.I put a lot of effort into it and I hope that you like it.
+The project is made with intent to learn reusable components that can be used in various parts of an application.It is the biggest project i made so far and the most fun i had making project.I put a lot of effort into it and I hope that you like it.

 ### Link